-3. Pass the tether strap hook under the head restraint behind the child seat, though the tether strap loop behind the seat and over to the center tether strap loop.
+- 3. Pass the tether strap hook under the head restraint behind the child seat, though the tether strap loop behind the seat and over to the center tether strap loop. - 4.
+Attach the hook to the center tether strap loop (see diagram).
+Tighten the tether strap according to the child seat manufacturer's instructions.